ON 4 (Ondansetron hydrochloride 4 mg)

 Pill imprint ON 4 has been identified as Ondansetron hydrochloride 4 mg.

-Ondansetron is used in the treatment of nausea/vomiting; gastroenteritis; alcohol dependence; nausea/vomiting, postoperative; obsessive compulsive disorder (and more), and belongs to the drug class 5HT3 receptor antagonists.
+Ondansetron is used in the treatment of nausea/vomiting; gastroenteritis; alcohol dependence; obsessive compulsive disorder; nausea/vomiting, chemotherapy induced (and more), and belongs to the drug class 5HT3 receptor antagonists.
 There is no proven risk in humans during pregnancy.
 Ondansetron 4 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - ON 4